 - Build your resume while building your portfolio.
 Not only will completing the program look appealing to your current or future employer but you’ll have a portfolio filled with work to support your new skills.

 - Completed application for graduate study

 - Submit the non-refundable application fee

-- Official transcripts verifying completion of an undergraduate degree from an accredited college or university.
+- Official transcripts verifying completion of an undergraduate degree from a regionally accredited college or university.
 No minimum GPA required.